sportai/sportai_site/_posts/2024-7-25-Fantasy-Draft-2024-Top-Rookies-and-Busts.md

 Heading into the 2024 NFL Draft, Brock Bowers was the best prospect since Kyle Pitts.

-Unluckily, he was drafted by the Las Vegas Raiders, who already have Michael Mayer, a top tight end prospect from the 2023 draft.
+Unluckily, he was drafted by the Las Vegas Raiders, who already have Michael Mayer, a top tight end prospect from the 2023 draft who only had 40 targets in his rookie year.
 The team also has Davante Adams, who will take targets from Mayer and Bowers.
-Furthermore, Mayer only had 40 targets in his rookie year last year.

 The Raiders also have a troubling quarterback situation, with second-year Aidan O'Connell ranking 32nd in catchable pass rate, worsening the situation for Bowers.